Sedowan/power-aware-miner-homeassistant/README.md

 > The system ensures that mining only occurs when conditions allow, such as sufficient battery charge, available photovoltaic (PV) power, and low competing load priority.

+> The Example is based on 6 available GPUs.
+However, the logic is repetitive.

 ---

 ## Step 1: Mining Rig Setup (Windows 11)